 Click the cog-shaped settings button in the top-right of the screen, and select “Apps”.
 You’ll be taken to the Atlassian marketplace.
 Type “Exalate” in the search field.
 You should see several results.
 Click “Exalate Jira Issue Sync & More”.

-When you click “Generate license”, a pop-up will appear, showing your instance name.
-Check this is correct, and click “Apply license”.
-You’ll be taken back to Jira, where you’ll see a confirmation.
+After some time, you’ll be taken back to Jira, where you’ll see a confirmation.
 Click “Get started” and you’ll be ready to go on Jira.

 Now we have Exalate installed and ready on both platforms.
 Let’s see how to connect them.

 As mentioned above, one advantage of Exalate is the common interface in different platforms makes it easy to work with.
-Once you’ve done something in one platform you can do the same thing elsewhere.
+Once you’ve done something on one platform you can do the same thing elsewhere.

 In Zendesk, get to Exalate by selecting its icon from the left side menu.
 If you haven’t already accepted Exalate’s EULA, you may be asked to do so on this screen.
 Click on the connections screen if you aren’t there already, and you should see something like the screenshot below.